nickagliano/fantasy-writer/prompt.md

 - Old, ancient, and mystical.
 - You should avoid corny fantasy topics.

-Below is a JSON map of the characters in your stories, including four protagonists which are all equally important, and weave together a complex story.
-The four protagonists' stories happen independently, and they do not know of each other's existence.
+Below is a JSON map of the characters in your stories, including a protagonist.

 {
   "characters": [